Hirosaki University: Student life

-Club Activities
+Club activities

 There are many clubs for all students to join as well as specific clubs only for medical students.
 Medical students can join any club, but other students can only join clubs that are open to all students.

-International Exchange Students
+International exchange students

 Hirosaki University has about 110 international students from various universities and colleges around the world.
 The International Exchange Center is an organization of Hirosaki University, which purpose is to make their international students do better in their studies.

 Consequently, the university has a Home Visit Program which lets families in Hirosaki to accept or sponsor exchange students.
 There is also an English Lounge for students to practice and improve English while they study in Japan.

 In addition, the university is having courses for foreign students to learn Japanese Culture, Economy and Management.
 If the students have high Japanese skill, they can also study with Japanese students.
 However, the exchange student with Japanese skills must get the permission of teacher of the class first.

-Campus Activities
+Campus activities

 Hirosaki University's School Festival is held in October every year.
 The students and clubs set up booths to sell things or share their interests.
 A main event is also held, which is a concert performed by students.
 On the other hand, food is sold in dozens of booths around the campus.
 In 2010, around 7200 people visited the festival.